Renewal / Reinstatement

 If you reinstate after the close of an unfulfilled Two-Year Reporting Period or Periods you will be assigned to the next successive two-year reporting period that is still open and will be expected to earn and log all 32 CM credits mandated for that two-year reporting period on the same schedule as other AICP members in that reporting group, regardless of when in the reporting period membership is reinstated.

-For example, if a member on the 2013-2014 reporting period fails to complete the 32 CM credits by April 30, 2015 (the end of the grace period), and applies for reinstatement on June 30, 2015, he or she must complete the closed reporting period by logging 32 CM credits — including the required 1.5 CM credits each for ethics and law.
-The member will then be assigned to the 2015-2016 reporting period and will be expected to log 32 CM credits by December 31, 2016, pay back dues owed (if any) and the $100 reinstatement fee.
+For example, if a member on the 2013–2014 reporting period fails to complete the 32 CM credits by April 30, 2015 (the end of the grace period), and applies for reinstatement on June 30, 2015, he or she must complete the closed reporting period by logging 32 CM credits — including the required 1.5 CM credits each for ethics and law.
+The member will then be assigned to the 2015–2016 reporting period and will be expected to log 32 CM credits by December 31, 2016, pay back dues owed (if any), and pay the $100 reinstatement fee.

 Reinstatement of Members on Inactive Membership Status

 Inactive members shall not use the AICP credential in any way and shall continue to abide by the AICP Code of Ethics and Professional Conduct.
 Any inactive member applying for reinstatement who does not meet this standard will be denied reinstatement.
-Temporarily inactive AICP members must reactivate their AICP membership within four years of the Paid Thru Date on which their AICP membership was designated as inactive.
+Temporarily inactive AICP members must reactivate their AICP membership within four years of the paid-through date on which their AICP membership was designated as inactive.
 AICP members who have been granted temporarily inactive AICP membership will not be required to pay AICP dues while the membership is inactive, though they must remain members of APA and pay APA national and chapter dues.